 To prepare for the gig economy, students are encouraged to gain as many skills as they can while studying at Purchase College.
 This can be done by taking 2-credit, short-term courses, working on campus, or enrolling in an internship.

 Shorts are designed to provide students with marketable skills and competencies they can use to advance professionally.
 The short format provides a concentrated period of focus for maximum development through rigorous training and practice.
 The short-term courses begin mid-semester and run for eight weeks.
 You can search on “short term” in myHeliotrope to find a current list of courses.
 Enrollment for these courses begins after each semester begins (consult the academic calendar).

 Internships offer immersive experiences in a workplace to help you learn more about the day-to-day tasks within a particular field.
-After securing an internship through JobScore, liberal studies students (including those majoring in communications) should seek approval from their advisor, who can help enroll them in an internship course.
+After securing an internship through JobScore, liberal studies students should seek approval from their advisor, who can help enroll them in an internship course.